opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/weekly-digest-of-unsubscription.md

 However, if you believe that your emails are **essential and/or compulsory** in nature e.g. emails informing of medical test results, appointment details, other regulatory/administrative content, it will be your discretion on whether to remove the recipient from the mailing list.

-## What do I need to know as a campaign owner in PostmanSG?
+## What do I need to know as a campaign owner in Postman?

 1. On your campaign dashboard, you will be able to see how many unsubscribe requests have been made after your campaign is sent.